 How to Perform a WHOIS Lookup for an IP Address

-When performing a lookup, ensure you query the correct RIR database corresponding to the IP address’s region for accurate results.
+When you do a lookup, make sure you're hitting the right RIR database for that IP address's region so you get accurate results.

 Conclusion